Mantemanku27/crud-api-laravel/readme.md

-# CRUD Laravel 5.3 dengan Repository Pattern
+# CRUD Api Laravel 5.3

 An example of a basic implementation of the Repository Pattern in Laravel 5.3